How well do you know your neighbours? Do you say hello when you see them? Or do you look away and pretend they don’t exist?

 For the convenience, I thought of the neighbour on my left.
 I peeked over the side but couldn’t see anything other than the blinds and the lights in the living room.
 Well, at least the lights were still on.
 Should I or shouldn’t I?
 I had no time to think.
 I rang the bell hoping someone would come and answer the door.
 A minute passed, it was quiet with no sign of movement.
 Just when I thought it was going to be a long night, I heard the sound of footsteps coming towards my way.
 There he was – my new neighbour!
 I was half relieved to say the least!

 I’m sorry to bother you but… do you think you might have WD-40 lubricant by any chance?
 The lock on my door is stuck for some reason – I asked politely.
-Hmm… He paused for a second, the look on his face showed some hopefulness, then walked back in to check.
+Hmm… He paused for a second, the look on his face showed some hopefulness, then I saw him walk back in to check.
 A minute or two later, he came with a can of lubricant similar to WD-40.
 Yes!
 I cheered inside.

 Home sweet home.
 I kept thanking him for his help, I even commented he’s saved my life.
 He responded with a smile and a few nice words, before we each retired to our own places.